 - Privilege the exact match type or phrase.

 - Check the different combinations of accents – the tool might not give you any suggestions.
-However, if a word has a different meaning without its accent mark, don’t consider it.
+However, if a word has a different meaning without its accent mark, do not consider it.

 - Always have a look at the keyboard layout of the target country, especially when the targeted language is not the predominant one in that country (like US Spanish).

-- For SEO, although it’s ideal to have the correct spelling, it’s important to take into consideration the search volumes for misspelled words prior to choosing the keyword you want to target (see below).
+- For SEO, although it is ideal to have the correct spelling, it is important to take into consideration the search volumes for misspelled words prior to choosing the keyword you want to target (see below).

 Latest posts by Benjamin Lefebvre (see all)